TDRoss/JFPL-Optimization/README.md

 The code is a Julia implementation of a [Python FPL optimization repository](https://github.com/sertalpbilal/FPL-Optimization-Tools)

-The algorithm relies on [JuMP](https://github.com/jump-dev/JuMP.jl) to easily swap between different solvers.
+The program relies on [JuMP](https://github.com/jump-dev/JuMP.jl) to easily swap between different solvers.

 ## Installation